FirstNet Authority: Implementation

 FirstNet is headquartered in Reston, Virginia, with technical headquarters in Boulder, Colorado.
 The authority board created a public-private partnership with AT&T in March 2017 to build out FirstNet.

 In December 2017, all 50 states opted in to the network plan with AT&T, but questions remained about when it would be deployed and how cost-effective it is.

 In December 2023, FirstNet Authority Board Chairman Richard Corrizzo announced that the FirstNet Authority had validated that AT&T had completed the initial five-year network buildout by the March 30, 2023 deadline.

 Mobile network

 As a result of the abovementioned partnership, all FirstNet subscribers use the AT&T Mobility cellular network, with maximum priority given to 4G LTE Band 14 (700 MHz) originally reserved for FirstNet as well as other frequency bands over other AT&T subscribers.

 Criticism

-FirstNet was characterized as "the most wasteful post-9/11 initiative" by the journalist Steven Brill in 2016.
+FirstNet was characterized in 2016 as "the most wasteful post-9/11 initiative" by the journalist Steven Brill, who wrote "FirstNet is in such disarray that 15 years after the problem it is supposed to solve was identified, it is years from completion—and it may never get completed at all."